navarchtech/navarch-fly/README.md

 This works the same as any other Directus installation

+### Fetching files from the live app
+Run the following command to fetch files from the project root `fly sftp get <REMOTE_FILE_PATH> <LOCAL_FILE_PATH_TO_SAVE_TO>`

+To check if the file is there, run the following command instead `fly sftp find <REMOTE_FILE_PATH>`

+### New features to deploy
+Stop the current machine (Optional?
+Never tried deploying updates without running this step first) `fly machine stop`
+Select the machine by pressing Spacebar and hit Enter

+Next, run `npm run deploy` and wait for health check to complete.
+If it fails, then will need to check Monitoring logs to debug.

 ### Debugging

 1. If it cannot find the data.db file location, it is possible that a .dockerignore file was generated and configured to ignore the .env file.
 If that is the case, comment it out from the .dockerignore file.
 This is a temporary solution until a better way to pass in configs is found.